 Freshly boiled, steaming rice tastes very good eaten with a knob of butter/ghee and a good sprinkling of any brown or Muscovado type of sugar or 'boora', the Indian raw sugar.
 They melt and seep into the rice and taste delicious!
 Serve it at the end of a meal.
 This is quite popular in North India, specially amongst children.

 Boiled rice with natural yoghurt, sugar and a pinch of salt(dahi):

 This combination is very soothing to an upset stomach and easy to digest and it replaces some of the electrolytes.
 We Indians use it all the time.
 Travellers to India, remember it!

-What to do if your rice doesn’t come out perfect?
+What to do if your rice does not come out perfect?

-If it has ‘caught’ or burnt at the bottom; Sit the pan in a sink of cold water.
+If it has caught or burnt at the bottom; Sit the pan in a sink of cold water.
 This will stop the rice cooking further.
 Then gently lift out the rice from the top, leaving the burnt bit behind.
-Taste before serving, to make sure that it doesn’t have the ‘burnt’ smell.
+Taste before serving, to make sure that it does not have the a burnt smell.

-Rice is undercooked and grainy; Sprinkle 2 tbs. water on top, cover and cook on minimum heat for another 5-6 minutes.
+Rice is undercooked and grainy; Sprinkle 2 tbsp. water on top, cover and cook on minimum heat for another 5-6 minutes.

 Rice is beginning to get too soggy; Take the lid of and let it sit on minimum heat for a few minutes.
 Do not stir or it will break and become gooey!
 Alternatively, use it to make rice pudding, but only if you have not salted it first.